Relapse Prevention Therapy (RPT) Break the Rehab-Relapse Cycle

 Addicts hold onto long-ingrained habits.
 They have long-time drug-abusing friends.
 They’ve been able to numb emotional wounds with the help of a bottle, a line, or a few tokes.
 They have a drug of choice, unlike non-addicts.

-In some cases, addicts aren’t able to stop using even when they’re in the supportive, compassionate hands of a substance abuse counsellor who, in many cases, was once like their clients are now.
+In some cases, addicts aren’t able to stop using even when they’re in the supportive, compassionate hands of a substance abuse counselor who, in many cases, was once like their clients are now.

 An addiction grabs hold and won’t let go.
 Your brain undergoes extensive “re-wiring” the longer an addict stays an addict.
 There’s a physical dependence on many abused drugs.
 The body chemistry changes with each toke, with each vodka shot.